Jin-yah/diabetes-predictor-xgb/README.md

 3. Commit your changes: `git commit -m 'Add some feature'`.
 4. Push to the branch: `git push origin feature/YourFeature`.
 5. Open a Pull Request describing your changes.

-Please ensure your code follows PEP8 conventions and includes appropriate tests or validations.

 ---